StripedBear/ga-test/content/about/_index.md

 title: "About"
 ---

-# About General Arcade
+# Who we are

 General Arcade is a porting house and co-development studio based in Singapore and Malaysia.
-Since our founding in 2013, we have grown into a team of 50 specialists dedicated to video games engineering.

-## Our Expertise

-We specialize in game porting, co-development, and technical services for the video game industry.
-Our team has worked with leading publishers and developers including Larian Studios, SEGA, Capcom, From Software, Devolver Digital, GOG, TinyBuild, and The Indie Stone.
+We've provided services for Larian, 505 Games, Square Enix, Capcom, SEGA, From Software, Devolver Digital, GOG, TinyBuild, The Indie Stone and others.

-## Our Mission

-To provide exceptional technical services that help game developers bring their vision to players across all platforms.

-## Location

-We are based in Singapore and Malaysia, serving clients worldwide.
+General Arcade was involved in the development of the following titles and IPs: Metal Wolf Chaos XD, Duke Nukem 3D, Dragon's Dogma, Shadow Warrior, Cat Quest 2, VA-11 HALL-A, Tooth and Tail, Tacoma, Hotline Miami 2, Gone Home, Luftrausers, etc.